kaggwachristopher/Fast-Food-Fast/README.md

 ```$ Pytest```

+* To run the tests with coverage navigate to the root directory and run this code in your terminal

+pytest test.py --cov=app --cov-report term-missing

 ###### Automated tests
 The tests are automated and can be seen on travis CI.
 Use this [link](https://travis-ci.org/kaggwachristopher/Fast-Food-Fast) to have a look at the automated tests